 In Less Developed Countries (LDC) weather sensitivity, defined as the variability of the GDP that can be attributed to climate variability is by far higher compared with well developed countries.
 One recent report by United Nations stress that in Developing Countries one single climate extreme event like a Tropical storm, can account for more than 100% of GDP, specifically in the case of Small Islands, taking several years to recover.

 In LDC local economies are much more dependent on natural resources and very specifically water and agriculture, and therefore more vulnerable to climate impacts.
 So, it’s evident that the positive impact of collaboration between public agencies and private meteorological companies is of paramount importance for addressing the many challenges those countries are facing.

 On one side, Meteorological Agencies in developing countries need to invest in modern Observation Networks, including weather stations, radar and other related equipment.
-On the other side, they also need to improve their capabilities to perform Numerical Modeling activity data for weather forecasts, seasonally that are essential for anticipating weather and climate phenomena.
+On the other side, they also need to improve their capabilities to perform Numerical Modelling activity data for weather forecasts, seasonally that are essential for anticipating weather and climate phenomena.